mctinker/Map-Tasker/README.md

         * For the "Get backup" option to work, you must have the following prequisites:
           1- Both the MAC and Android device must be on the same network 2- The [sample Tasker Project](https://taskernet.com/shares/?user=AS35m8ne7oO4s%2BaDx%2FwlzjdFTfVMWstg1ay5AkpiNdrLoSXEZdFfw1IpXiyJCVLNW0yn&id=Project%3AHttp+Server+Example) must be installed and active on the Android device,  and the server must be running..see Android notification: "HTTP Server Info...".
+          3- See config.py to change the default settings permantely

 The MapTasker GUI: